krishnamaram2/CICD/README.md

-# CICD
+# Project Title
-Jenkins is used for Continuous Integration/Continuous Delivery/Continuous Deploy purpose
+Jenkins is used for Continuous Integration/Continuous Delivery/Continuous Deployment purpose